The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-The fan triangulation polytope also gives us a natural way to understand the probability distribution of chord lengths of a closed random walk.
-To fix definitions, \begin{definition} Let $\clnkr$ be the length $|v_1 - v_{k+1}|$ of the chord skipping the first $k$ edges in a polygon sampled according to the standard measure on $\phr$.
-This is a random variable. \end{definition} The expected values of squared chordlengths for equilateral polygons have been computed by a rearrangement technique, and turn out to be quite simple: \begin{proposition}[Cantarella, Deguchi, Shonkwiler~\cite{CPA:CPA21480} and Millett, Zirbel~\cite{Zirbel:2012gg}] The second moment of the random variable $\eclnk$ is $\frac{k(n-k)}{n-1}$. \end{proposition} It is obviously interesting to know the other moments of these random variables, but this problem seems considerably harder.
-In particular, the techniques used in the proofs of~Proposition~\ref{prop:second moment} don't apply to other moments of chordlength.
-Here is an alternate form for the chordlength problem which allows us to make some explicit calculations: \begin{theorem} The expected value of the random variable $\eclnk$ is coordinate $d_{k-1}$ of the center of mass of the fan triangulation polytope~$P_n(\vec{1})$.
-For $n$ between $4$ and $8$, these expectations are given by the fractions \arraystretch{1.1}
+It is obviously interesting to know the other moments of these random variables, but this problem seems considerably harder.
+In particular, the techniques used in the proofs of~Proposition~\ref{propsecondmoment} do not apply to other moments of chordlength.
+Here is an alternate form for the chordlength problem which allows us to make some explicit calculations.